FAForever/faf-aio-replayserver/README.md

 Documentation
 -------------

 You can find documentation in the doc directory.
-You can build it with sphinx as follows:
+It's built with sphinx using autodoc, so you'll need to install server dependencies to generate it properly
+- see the 'dev environment' section.
+Docs can be built with:

 `sphinx-build -b html ./doc ./build`